The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

 \subsubsection{With the M3 mask}

-Figure \ref{fig:full:stack:SF:QU:M3} shows the projected luminosity profiles obtained with the M3 mask.
-When including the detected X-ray point sources, the central parts of the profiles increases significantly for the SF profile, mainly due to the contribution of bright AGN (see Sect. \ref{subsec:agn}), while for the QU profile the increase is less noticeable.
-Differently to the M1 stack, there is a hint of extended emission in the SF background subtracted profile.
-The right panel of Fig. \ref{fig:subm1:107:comparison} compares the background subtracted projected profiles with the M3 mask applied.
+The right panels of Figure \ref{fig:full:stack:SF:QU} show the projected luminosity profiles obtained with the M3 mask.
+When including the detected X-ray point sources, the central parts of the profiles increase significantly for the SF profile, mainly because of the contribution of bright AGN (see Sect. \ref{subsec:agn}), while for the QU profile the increase is less noticeable.
+As opposed to the M1 stack, there is a hint of extended emission in the SF background-subtracted profile; {see the bottom right panel of Fig. \ref{fig:full:stack:SF:QU}}.